rwynn/monstache/README.md

 When `mongo-pem-file` is supplied monstache will use the supplied file path to add a local certificate to x509 cert pool when connecting to mongodb.
 This should only be used when mongodb is configured with SSL enabled.

+When `index-files` is true monstache will index the raw content of files stored in GridFS into elasticsearch as an attachment type.
+By default `index-files` is false meaning that monstache will only index metadata associated with files stored in GridFS.
+In order for `index-files` to index the raw content of files stored in GridFS you must install a plugin for elasticsearch.
+For versions of elasticsearch prior to version 5, you should install the [mapper-attachments](https://www.elastic.co/guide/en/elasticsearch/plugins/2.3/mapper-attachments.html) plugin.
+In version 5 or greater of elasticsearch the mapper-attachment plugin is deprecated and you should install the [ingest-attachment](https://www.elastic.co/guide/en/elasticsearch/plugins/master/ingest-attachment.html) plugin instead.
+For further information on how to configure monstache to index content from grids, see the section [Indexing Gridfs Files](#files).

 ### Config Syntax ###